Menu

 • avoid complicated and worrying explanations that could be frightening and confusing

-• help them find advice and support to understand distressing events and feelings
+• help them find advice and support online

 • children can always contact Childline free and confidentially on the phone and online.